-- The class teacher (and SENDCo where appropriate) visit local Early Years childcare providers to talk to staff and meet the children with additional needs joining our school in YR. - YR teacher and other relevant staff attend EYFS Transition training offered by the Early Years Inclusion Service to support individual pupils.
+- The class teacher (and SENDCo where appropriate) visit local Early Years childcare providers to talk to staff and meet the children with additional needs joining our school in YR. - The class teacher and SENDCo attend transition meetings with parents, professionals and/or agencies working individual children to discuss their needs and plan their school transition. - YR teacher and other relevant staff attend EYFS Transition training offered by the Early Years Inclusion Service to support individual pupils. - Extra transition sessions for individual pupils based on their individual needs e.g. visiting the day before school starts, visiting out of school hours when school is quiet.